MathurinD/MathurinD.github.io/_pages/about.md

 For my PhD thesis I modelled the MAPK and PI3K pathways in neuroblastoma to suggest new targeted therapy and overcome resistance to existing ones (<a href="files/Dorel_PhD_thesis.pdf">manuscript</a>, <a href="files/Dorel_PhD_defense.pdf">slides</a>).

+When not doing science, I am a decent Rock 4 temps and Batchata dancer, and an adept of <a href="hiking">long hikes.

 <!--
 Other
 -----